deleonab/Automating-Infrastructure-with-Terraform2/README.md

-The objective of this project is to automate infrastructure with IAC using Terraform Please note: In this project we shall use resources mostly.
+The objective of this project is to create and provision a 3 tier, Multi AZ architecture with Infrastructure as Code.
+We shall use Terraform to achieve this.
+Please note: In this project we shall use resources mostly.
 In the next version we shall refactor our code into modules..

 ![Image of infrastructure](./images/tooling_project_16.png)